 - Keeping you relevant – When you write a blog or create a social post on the hoof, there is a tendency to just jot anything down to fill the space.
 If you have a content plan, you can create a post that fits in with your strategy and targets the right audience.

 - Saving you time – Rather than taking half an hour to think of a blog topic before you start writing, you can pick from the ideas that you have already listed and scheduled in your content calendar.

 Content calendars are great tools for helping with time management.
 By jotting down ideas as they come to you and setting aside time each week or month to shape those suggestions into great post concepts, you can ensure there is a constant and consistent flow of content running through your channels.
-For more tips on mastering your time, sign up for our free five-day email course.
+For more tips read our comprehensive guide to crafting content for your marketing plan.
 It provides advice that you can put into action straight away to help you save time and work smart.

 Steps to Create a Content Calendar in Asana